Japan’s Saintly Genius

 A prodigious scholar and devout Buddhist practitioner, he also commissioned the construction of numerous Buddhist temples.
 The float depicts him chopping down a cedar tree himself in order to build a temple dedicated to the divine guardians of four directions, hence the cedar adorning this float (others feature pine trees).
 Part statesman, spiritual leader, tree-chopper – Shōtoku Taishi was a true Renaissance man.

 family business originally took place, with the living quarters extending back into the city block, where it’s quieter and more private.
-It’s still a private home; the Hata family very graciously continue to open it to the public during the festival, as they have for generations.
+It’s still a private home; the Hata family very graciously continue to open it to the public during the festival every two of three years , as they have for generations.
+To visit a traditional private home more extensively, see Hakuga Yama.

-Note the 18th-century Indian embroidered tapestries, in outstanding condition, and the exquisite golden dragon metal fixtures.
+Note the 18th-century Indian embroidered tapestries, recently supplemented by newly embroidered ones from Vietnam.
+See also the exquisite golden dragon metal fixtures.
 We can also enjoy – to conservationists’ dismay – some of this float’s antique textiles outdoors.
 Some of the chōnai believe in using the festival treasures as festival patrons have for centuries, sharing them as float decorations rather than conserving them indoors.